RobTillaart/FastShiftOut/README.md

 - Note: 0.3.3 has improved the measurement, not the code sec.
 - Note: 0.3.3 numbers fixed when implementing 0.4.0. (error in test sketch).
-- Note: 0.4.0L measured with loop unrolled flag enabled.
 - Note: 0.4.0 measured with loop unroll flag disabled.
+- Note: 0.4.0L measured with loop unrolled flag enabled. (~25% faster)

 ### Related